nickeubank/mids_coursera/class_3.md

 - **Why pandas?**
   - Heterogenous tables!
   - Easier to work with tabular data
+  - More robust for strings, objects, etc.
 - **Series**
   - Just a vector with a set of row labels called an index.
   - Subsetting and indexing: `iloc[]` (like numpy) and `loc[]` (uses labels).